BestTimesToVisit.com Logo

 transport

 Skip the car if you can!
 Parking in Hallstatt is notoriously difficult and expensive.
-Instead, consider arriving by train to Obertraun-Dachsteinhöhlen station and taking the ferry across the lake to Hallstatt village.
-It's a scenic and stress-free way to enter the town, and the ferry schedule aligns with most train arrivals.
+Instead, arrive by train to Obertraun-Dachsteinhöhlen station and take the ferry across the lake directly into Hallstatt village – it's a breathtaking arrival and much more scenic than driving.

 culture